-Norway's total exports have been stagnant in proportion to GDP since before the oil discoveries around 1970.
-This means that oil exports have crowded out nonoil exports one-for-one relative to GDP.
-Norway has no high-tech companies that compare with Sweden's LM Ericsson, Finland's Nokia, or Denmark's Bang and Olufsen.
-Yet another sign of a tendency, albeit a weak one, to the Dutch disease is, perhaps, Norway's unwillingness - almost unique in Europe - to join the European Union.
+Norway's total exports have been stagnant in proportion to GDP since before its oil discoveries around 1970.
+This means that oil exports there have crowded out non-oil exports one-for-one relative to GDP.
+Norway has no high-tech companies that could compare, for example, with Sweden's LM Ericsson, Finland's Nokia, or Denmark's Bang and Olufsen.
+Yet another sign of a tendency toward Dutch disease, albeit a weak tendency, might be Norway's unwillingness, almost unique in Europe, to join the European Union.
 This lack of interest is based in part on the popular belief that Norway's oil wealth has reduced the country's need for the benefits of European Union membership.
-Even so, Norway has proved very good at keeping inflation down to resist overvaluation of the currency.
+Even so, Norway has proved very good at keeping inflation down to resist overvaluation of its currency.
 Sustained price stability requires good monetary governance through independent yet accountable central banks.
-Likewise, a healthy financial sector development requires good monetary governance, including credibility and transparency.
+Likewise, the development of a healthy financial sector requires good monetary governance, including credibility and transparency.
 A lack of transparency seems to have played a role in the financial crisis that began in the United States in 2007.

-The volatility of commodity prices poses not only a challenge for fiscal policy but also monetary policy by leading to volatility in exchange rates, export earnings, output, and employment.
-Experience shows that volatility can be detrimental to investment and growth.10 Exchange rate volatility is no exception.
-This is one reason why natural resource rich countries are prone to sluggish investment and slow growth.
-With this in mind as well as the resounding success of the euro since its launch in 1999, more and more countries in Africa and around the world have plans to pool their currencies to foster economic stability and growth.
-This is the surest albeit not risk-free way to use monetary policy to avoid overvaluation and excessive volatility of the currency.
-To paraphrase Winston Churchill's comment about democracy: the best way to preserve the integrity of the national currency is to abolish it - or, more precisely, share it with others.
+The volatility of commodity prices poses challenges not only for fiscal policy but also for monetary policy by leading to volatility in exchange rates, export earnings, output, and employment.
+Experience shows that volatility can be detrimental to investment and growth (Aghion and Banerjee, 2005).
+Exchange rate volatility is no exception.
+This is one reason why natural-resource-rich countries are prone to sluggish investment and slow growth.
+With this in mind, as well as the resounding success of the euro since its launch in 1999, more and more countries in Africa and elsewhere around the world have plans to pool their currencies to foster economic stability and growth.
+This is the surest way, albeit not a risk-free way, to use monetary policy to avoid overvaluation and excessive currency volatility.
+To paraphrase Winston Churchill's comment about democracy: the best way to preserve the integrity of the national currency is to abolish it-or, more precisely, share it with others.